dangthanhhao/Learn-react/docs/react-learning-plan.md

 ### 💬 Copilot Prompts

--   "What's the best way to style React components?"
--   "Explain CSS Modules and why they're useful for large projects."
--   "When should I use inline styles vs CSS files vs Tailwind?"
--   "How do I apply dynamic classes based on state?"
+-   "How do I transition between styles based on state changes?"
+-   "What's the performance impact of inline styles vs CSS files?"

 ### 📝 Exercises